May 15, 2018 4 min read

 Some armor has extreme capabilities of the resistance offered and we use various rating systems to explain this resistance.
 The National Institute of Justice or NIJ publishes these levels and are the industry standard for most armors.
 Additionally, there are unique armor sets found on ships, tanks, and other vehicles that conform to their own standards, usually classified to what they can actually defeat and resist threat wise.

 What about these so-called bulletproof helmets?
-I want a ballistic helmet level iv!
-Well so do we here at Hard Head Veterans for our ATE ballistic helmet, but there is the little issue of weight.
-Even with advances in material fibers, metals, and ceramic armors, the weight required to achieve a true rifle rated ballistic helmet climbs drastically with each NIJ rating achieved.
+I want a ballistic helmet level IV!
+Well so do we here at Hard Head Veterans for our ATE Ballistic Helmet, but there is the little issue of weight.
+With advances in material fibers, metals, and ceramic armors, the weight required to achieve a true rifle rated ballistic helmet climbs with each NIJ rating achieved.
 In our testing with next-generation metals, we are adding 7-15 lbs depending on desired bulletproof helmet coverage to defeat M80 ball at normal velocities with safe backface deformation upon impact.

 Want this patch?
 Check out milspecmonkey.com for it!

 As far as fibers go, Kevlar is the most common material in the ballistic impacts industry because of its high tensile strength and lower cost.
 The ATE ballistic model consists mainly of Kevlar and is among our most popular items.
 It carries a Level IIIA rating from the NIJ, which means it can provide resistance against most small-arm projectiles up to a .44 magnum.